Maximizing talent through inclusion in the Danube Region

 The panelists underscored the need for well-trained specialists in times of a shortage of workers and the mismatch between potential of people in disadvantaged groups and their realization in workforce.
 For example, Dr. Bohling highlighted challenges faced by women in forestry, a sector traditionally dominated by men.
 Across the Danube Region, women are significantly underrepresented in forestry decision-making roles, despite their growing presence in forestry education programmes (ranging from 25-50%).

 The Roma and elderly populations face similar difficulties in accessing quality employment due to discrimination, ageism, and lack of skills development opportunities.
-The panelists have emphasized that fostering inclusion requires targeted interventions that address these specific barriers.
+The panelists have emphasized that fostering inclusion requires targeted interventions that address these specific barriers and shared successful examples of initiatives carried out by their organizations.

 Successful initiatives